Esri/arcgis-rest-js/demos/webmap-checker-sapper/README.md

 ## Configuration

-There are 5 config values stored in `.env`:
+There are five config values stored in `.env`:

 * `CLIENT_ID` - The client id from an app registered in ArcGIS Online.
 Directions for setting this up are part of the [named user login documentation](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/signing-in-arcgis-online-users/).
 * `REDIRECT_URL` - A valid redirect URL from the app that owns the `CLIENT_ID`.
 Directions for setting this up are part of the [named user login documentation](https://developers.arcgis.com/documentation/core-concepts/security-and-authentication/signing-in-arcgis-online-users/).